-Arts and Science students must enroll in a program upon completing their fourth full credit towards a degree via their College Registrar's offices or the Student Web Services (https://www.acorn.utoronto.ca/).
+Arts and Science students must enroll in a program upon completing their fourth full credit towards a degree via their College Registrar's offices or the Student Web Services.
 No minimum GPA is required for enrolment in any of the French programs.
 Students must familiarize themselves with the requirements of their intended program and should consult an Academic Counsellor whenever clarifications are needed.
 To find out more about the programs currently offered by the Department of French consult Appendix 2 (page 15).